jade-lt/search-and-save/README.md

 Basic functionality allows the user to add a property from the results list into the saved list, and also remove a property from the saved list.

-A property can't be added more than once to the saved list and there is an empty state for both lists.
+A property can't be added more than once to the saved list, and there is an empty state for both lists.

 A few things to keep in mind:

-1. There is no search function to display the results
+1. There is currently no search function that displays the results

-2. This is purely a frontend app - all data is mock data that is hard coded into the dashboard component
+2. This is purely a frontend app - all data is mock data, served via [JSON Server](https://github.com/typicode/json-server)

 ***